10 Tips for the First Day of School

 6. Explain the space

 Familiarize students with how your room is organized, especially if they are bringing supplies with them or need to store things overnight.
+It could also be helpful to stock your classroom with plenty of grab-and-go snacks and drinks to keep everyone fueled during busy hours.

 7. Find a good ice-breaking activity